omnetpp/docs.omnetpp.org/tictoc/index.md

 or resume execution (until the next breakpint).

-A breakpoint can be placed at a specific line in the source code by double-clicking on the left gutter in the editor, or choosing <i>Toggle Breakpoint</i> from the context menu.
+A breakpoint can be placed at a specific line in the source code by double-clicking on the left gutter in the editor, or choosing *Toggle Breakpoint* from the context menu.
 The list of active (and inactive) breakpoints can be examined in the *Breakpoints* view.

-<i>Exercise: Experiment with breakpoints!
-Place a breakpoint at the beginning of
-the `handleMessage()` method function, and run the simulation.
-Use appropriate buttons on the toolbar to single-step, continue execution until next time the breakpoint is hit, and so on.</i>
+Exercise: Experiment with breakpoints!
+Place a breakpoint at the beginning of the `handleMessage()` method function, and run the simulation.
+Use appropriate buttons on the toolbar to single-step, continue execution until next time the breakpoint is hit, and so on.

 <b>"Debug next event"</b>